The process of initiating treatment is simple:

 Hep C Viral Load can be quantitative (undetectable, <15, or 15-100,000,000) or qualitative (undetected/detected).
 Quantitative makes sense early on in treatment, but once <15 has no extra value over a qualitative detected/undetected.

-Typical side effects are listed here: Side Effects.
+Typical side effects are listed on the DAA treatment side effects page.

 With headache and insomnia being relatively common, know that aspirin, paracetamol and ibuprofen, morphine, methadone and tramadol all work for headache and don't interact.
 For insomnia temazepam, diazepam, oxazepam and zolpidem all work and don't interact.